-Bollards are short posts placed at intervals to define or block off an area, or to block vehicles from entering an area.
+A bollard is a short post placed at intervals to define or block off an area, or to block vehicles from entering an area.
 Not all bollards are the same.
 There are a variety of types of bollards that are made from different materials and designs to suit various functions.
-To choose the right bollards for your needs, you must choose bollards from the right category, and choose the right materials and installation.
+To choose the right bollards for your needs, you must choose the right type of bollard for your project and goal, as well as the right materials and installation.

 Bollards fit into three main categories: decorative, safety and security.
 Each category is designed for different functions.
 It is important to choose bollards from the category that meets your durability needs.